This builds on the basic stuff described in http://coffeenavigated.net/roasting-coffee/

 Martin Kjeldsen and me (Therese) lives in different parts of Denmark, but we got the same bean – and the same roaster, the Bullet.
 The bean is from Uganda from Mount Elgon (on the border to Kenya).
 A real good bean.

 We both have roasted the bean several times.
 The examples below is where we both were suprice of the taste.
 Remarkable good.

-Martin used it mainly for filter, but also works as a lighter espresso.
+Martin used it mainly for filter brew, but it also works as a lighter espresso.

 So even though the ROR curve dont look alike for Martin and my roast profile, its still taste remarkably good.

-Yesterday I repeated this roast.
-At first the the curves were very close.
+First the the curves were very close.
 But after 5,5 minutes the ROR levels differed.
+Here both curves:

-The higher ROR level here gave an earlier FC; at 7 minutes in the second roast where as the first had 8:45 min.
+The higher ROR level at second batch gave an earlier FC; at 7 minutes … whereas the first was at 8:45 min.